jefflau/jest-fetch-mock/README.md

 ## Troubleshooting

+### jest-fetch-mock does not mock fetch calls
+If fetchMock is not working check that you do *not* have `import fetch from 'cross-fetch'` or similar in your non-test code.
+This is because `jest-fetch-mock` modifies the global state and such imports may override the fetch-mocks.

 ### Typescript fetchMock global does not exist

 If you are using Typescript and receive errors about the `fetchMock` global not